website

 5. Reduced libido

-Get your testosterone levels tested if you do have any concerns.
-This can be done by speaking with your doctor and getting a blood test or doing a saliva test.
+Get testosterone levels tested if you are concerned.
+This can be done either through your doctor by getting a blood test or doing a home-based saliva-based test.

 Find out more about testing testosterone levels here and where to get our saliva tests.